Kashif-Kamran/audmg-drive/Readme.md

 5. **AWS SNS (Simple Notification Service)**: Sends notifications and alerts related to media processing and system events.
 6. **AWS CloudWatch**: Monitors application logs and performance metrics, aiding in debugging and system optimization.

-**Architecture Diagram**:

-[Include an architecture diagram here if possible to visualize the components and their interactions.]

 ## Technologies Used

 - **AWS Lambda**: For running serverless functions that handle application logic.